JHC LIVE: Where Voices Shape Our Future 💬⚡

 Your Voice, Our Pulse

-91% of JHC staff (3,520 of you!) spoke up - thank you for participating!
+91% of JHC staff (3,520 of you!) spoke up - THANK YOU for participating!

 Here’s what we learned:

-What’s next?
+What’s next for us?
 Supercharging these three areas:

-Together, we look forward to building an even stronger, more connected and vibrant JHC — a workplace where every voice matters, and every one of us can thrive.
+Together, we look forward to building an even stronger, more connected and more vibrant JHC — a workplace where every voice matters, and every one of us can thrive.

-CEO A/Prof Dan also took the opportunity to introduce Ms Adeline Lee, our designate Chief Human Resource Officer (CHRO), who will officially assume the role from 1 February 2026.
+CEO A/Prof Dan also took the opportunity to introduce Ms Adeline Lee, our designate Chief Human Resource Officer (CHRO), who will officially assume the role from 01 February 2026.

 Celebrating Our Collective Wins

-Our wins are a reflection of the passion, skill and heart our staff bring to work every day.
+Our wins are a reflection of the passion, dedication and heart our staff bring to work every day.
 From clinical excellence to digital innovation and compassionate care, these awards highlight the talent across our campus and the impact we make together.

 Swipe through the slider to check out the awards: